ekambarj/swaggerdeploydemo/README.md

 - Build a deployment script which can deploy the REST API on Tomcat and also expose the swagger API associated with it and link them together
 - Ensure that the build and deployment processes are driven through a CI Job

+Addin the line to test the integration with jenkins on cloud